 Ahlam now resides in Gibraltar, where she has lived for the last 20 years, but has been making frequent trips back to her homeland.
 “The last time I returned to Morocco, I went deep down into the villages in the Altas Mountains.
 I had never been before, even though I’m Moroccan!” she laughs.

 And she remained true to her word.
-Today you can find these wonderfully detailed handmade rugs and blankets in Berber Treasure, at a very reasonable price (even moreso when you consider where your money is going, and the good that it will undoubtedly do).
+Today you can find the best rugs for sale online, at a very reasonable price (even moreso when you consider where your money is going, and the good that it will undoubtedly do).

 Staying within the artisanal and natural market, Berber Treasure also sells goods such as eco-certified USDA-approved organic argan oil (for glossy hair, glowing skin and stronger nails), rose water, and black soap.
 “We work with an artisan factory.
 Everything is done by hand, by women.
 For the argan oil, they crack the nuts themselves – it’s impossible for a machine to do the same job.”
 Ahlam reveals.
 “Using a stone, they crack the kernels and squeeze out the oil with a handmade machine.
 Nothing else is added, just the oil.”